zodern/meteor-pure-admin/README.md

 An isolated, customizable admin panel for Meteor

 ## Isolated
-When you go to myapp.com/admin Pure Admin uses a server route to load it's client.
-This way Pure Admin's files for the client will not interfere with your app.
-Also, Pure Admin's client is not included in your app's bundle so users will not have to wait for the admin to load along with the rest of the app.
+Pure Admin was designed to not interfere with your app.
+- Uses Shadow DOM to prevent your app's or Pure Admin's styles or dom from interfering with each other
+- Does not use a router or other third party packages
+- UI components are built with Svelte, which turns the components into vinilla js during build time
+- Uses dynamic imports to reduce impact on bundle size.

 ## Customizable

-Pure Admin doesn't do any admin things on it's own.
-Instead it makes it possible to create an isolated admin panel.
-Everything is added by packages or using the API.
-If you don't use MongoDB, for example, you can add a package to view data in the database you are using and override the PureAdmin.isAdmin function.
+On its own, Pure Admin doesn't do much.
+It mostly creates the UI and provides some api's for other packages or your app to build on top of.
+It makes very few assumptions about how your app works.
+For example, overriding the `PureAdmin.isAdmin` function removes all dependencies on Mongo.

 # Use

 1. `meteor add zodern:pure-admin`
-2. Add packages for Pure Admin to create a custom admin panel.
+2. Add packages for Pure Admin to create a custom admin panel
-3. Go to localhost:3000/admin
+3. Add `PureAdmin.show()` in your client code, for example in a route handler for `/admin`

 ## Addon packages

 Pure Admin on it's own doesn't do much.
 You can add packages to extend the functionality.

 **Available Packages**
-- **[mongo](https://atmospherejs.com/zodern/pureadmin-mongo)**: Manage data in your MongoDB
+- **[mongo](https://atmospherejs.com/zodern/pureadmin-mongo)**: Manage data in your Mongo Database

 Ideas for packages
 - [x] Manage data in MongoDB
-- [ ] Manage data in SQL databases
 - [ ] Manage and view history of cron jobs
 - [ ] Manage users
+- [ ] Useful and easily extendable dashboard page

 ## API